 We may be subject to significant expenses and damages because of liability claims related to our products and services.
 The sale and implementation of certain of our software products and services, particularly in the areas of advanced process control, supply chain and optimization, entail the risk of product liability claims and associated damages.
 Our software products and services are often integrated with our customers' networks and software applications and are used in the design, operation and management of manufacturing and supply chain processes at large facilities, often for mission critical applications.

 Any errors, defects, performance problems or other failure of our software could result in significant liability to us for damages or for violations of environmental, safety and other laws and regulations.
-We are currently defending a customer claim in excess of \$5 million that certain of our software products and implementation services failed to meet customer expectations.
+We are currently defending a customer claim of approximately \$5 million that certain of our software products and implementation services failed to meet customer expectations.
 In addition, our software products and implementation services could continue to give rise to warranty and other claims.
 We are unable to determine whether resolution of any of these matters will have a material adverse impact on our financial position, cash flows or results of operations, or, in many cases, reasonably estimate the amount of the loss, if any, that may result from the resolution of these matters.

 Our agreements with our customers generally contain provisions designed to limit our exposure to potential product liability claims.
 It is possible, however, that the limitation of liability provisions in our agreements may not be effective as a result of federal, foreign, state or local laws or ordinances or unfavorable judicial decisions.
 A substantial product liability judgment against us could materially and adversely harm our operating results and financial condition.
 Even if our software is not at fault, a product liability claim brought against us could be time-consuming, costly to defend and harmful to our operations.
-In addition, although we carry general liability insurance, our current insurance coverage may be insufficient to protect us from all liability that may be imposed under these types of claims.

-Implementation of some of our products can be difficult and time-consuming, and customers may be unable to implement our products successfully or otherwise achieve the benefits attributable to our products.
+Implementation of some of our products can be difficult and time-consuming, and customers may be unable to implement those products successfully or otherwise achieve the benefits attributable to them.

-Our products are intended to work with complex business processes.
-Some of our software, such as scheduling applications and integrated supply chain products, must integrate with the existing computer systems and software programs of our customers.
+Some scheduling applications and integrated supply chain products must integrate with the existing computer systems and software programs of our customers.
 This can be complex, time-consuming and expensive.
-As a result, some customers may have difficulty in implementing or be unable to implement these products successfully or otherwise achieve the benefits attributable to these products.
-Delayed or ineffective implementation of the software products or related services may limit our ability to expand our revenues and may result in customer dissatisfaction, harm to our reputation and customer unwillingness to pay the fees associated with these products.
+As a result, some customers may have difficulty in implementing those products or be unable to implement them successfully or otherwise achieve the benefits attributable to them.
+Delayed or ineffective implementation of those software products or related services may limit our ability to expand our revenues and may result in customer dissatisfaction, harm to our reputation and customer unwillingness to pay the fees associated with these products.

-We may suffer losses on fixed-price engagements.
+We may suffer losses on fixed-price professional service engagements.

-We derive a substantial portion of our total revenues from professional services engagements, and a significant percentage of these engagements has been undertaken on a fixed-price basis.
-Under these fixed-price engagements, we bear the risk of cost overruns and inflation, and as a result, any of these engagements may be unprofitable.
-In the past, we have had cost overruns on fixed-price professional services engagements.
-In addition, to the extent that we are successful in shifting customer purchases to our integrated suites of software and services, customers may require us to price those engagements on a fixed-price basis.
-As a result, the size of our fixed-price engagements may increase, which could cause an unprofitable fixed-price engagement to have a more pronounced impact on our operating results.
+We undertake a portion of our professional service engagements on a fixed-price basis.
+Under these types of engagements, we bear the risk of cost overruns and inflation, and in the past we have experienced cost overruns, which on occasion have been significant.
+Should the number of our fixed-price engagements increase in the future, we may experience additional cost overruns which could have a more pronounced impact on our operating results.